5 from 25 votes

 Paid links used in this post.
 Read more about my link usage policies.

 Funny name, right?
-But if I have a go-to pot roast recipe, it is Mississippi Pot Roast.
+But if I have a go-to pot roast recipe, it's this Instant Pot Mississippi Pot Roast.
+It's a simple comfort food dinner made with just a few ingredients, but it turns out incredibly flavorful and fall-apart tender every. single. time.

 Why You'll Love This Recipe